jonnybk84/fitlikeworld/README.md

 # fitlikeworld
 nufva
-hi, I'm JOn and I love simple, effective ways of learning.
+hi, I'm Jon and I love simple, effective ways of learning.
 Like this module!